polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 $ sudo make DISK=/dev/sdX DEVKIT=icicle-kit-es-sd format-icicle-sd-image
 ```

-At this point, your system should be bootable using your new SD card.
-You can remove it from your PC
+At this point, your SD card should be ready to boot Linux.
-and insert it into the SD card slot on the Icicle kit.
+You can remove it from your PC and insert it into the SD card slot on the Icicle kit.
 Connect to UART0 (J11) for the HSS and UART0 (also J11) for U-Boot and Linux.
 Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
 When Linux boots, log in with the username `root` & the password `microchip`.

 ### Preparing an SD Card for MPFS & LC-MPFS
-Add an SD card to boot your system (16 GB or 32 GB).
+Insert an SD Card (16 GB or 32 GB) into the card reader of your development computer.
 If the SD card is auto-mounted, first unmount it manually.
 The following steps will allow you to check and unmount the card if required:

 After inserting your SD card, use `dmesg` to check what your card's identifier is.